brycewray/hugo-site/content/posts/2022/08/static-tweets-twitters-v2-api-video/index.md

 #initTextEditor: iA Writer
 ---

+**Note from the future** (?): Changes in the status of one or more Twitter APIs, perhaps due to the many corporate changes at Twitter itself following its purchase by Elon Musk, **likely will render moot this and other related posts within**.
+{.box}

 Several times this year, and [most recently earlier this month](/posts/2022/08/static-tweets-hugo-tale-two-sources/), I've written about how to embed fully static tweets in one's website, so as to include Twitter content *without* Twitter tracking scripts.
 I [originally found](/posts/2022/02/gems-in-rough-14/#learning-from-a-friendly-hat-tip) that doing this by accessing Twitter's preferred "v2" API was impaired by one particular shortcoming identified in the [appropriate documentation](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/media):

 > Note that video URLs are not currently available, only static images.